nismod/git-novice/_includes/slides/07-github.md

 Logs:

 * Browse to your `planets` repository on GitHub.
-* Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
+* Under the Code tab, find and click on the text that says "3 commits" (where "3" might be a different number!).
 * Hover over, and click on, the three buttons to the right of each commit.
 * What information can you gather/explore from these buttons?
 * How would you get that same information in the shell?